Dr Sam Kinsley

 Lecturer in Human Geography

-Sam’s research draws upon and advances urban and cultural geography and STS to understand the increasing importance of digital technologies in our lives.
-His goal is to pursue critical geographies of technology, charting the complex and sometimes surprising agency of technologies that mediate experience.
-This work informs how Sam contributes to the teaching of geography at Exeter, in particular modules concerning Cultural and Political Geographies and dissertations on a range of topics.
+Sam’s research draws upon and advances urban and cultural geography and philosophies of technology to understand the increasing importance of digital technologies in our lives.
+His goal is to pursue geographies of technology, charting the complex and sometimes surprising agency of technologies that mediate experience.
+This work informs how Sam contributes to the teaching of geography at Exeter, in particular modules concerning Cultural Geographies and dissertations on a range of topics.

 Broad research specialisms:

 Cultural geographies of technology, geographies of invention and innovation, media geographies, spatial theory, continental philosophy.